gatsbyjs/gatsby/CONTRIBUTING.md

   the built files from your cloned copy of Gatsby.
 It'll watch for your changes to Gatsby packages and copy them into the site.
 For more detailed instructions see the [gatsby-dev-cli README](/packages/gatsby-dev-cli/)
+* In each of your test sites' directories, run `yarn install`
+* In your test site(s), run `gatsby develop`
+  - this _may_ cause your `.cache` directory to be reset. if you don't see your changes, editing the source files in your clone will cause them to be copied over to your test site again.
 * Add tests and code for your changes.
 * Once you're done, make sure all tests still pass: `yarn test`
 * Commit and push to your fork.